dessn/Pippin/README.md

 If you are finding that your config files contain lots of duplicated sections (for example, many simulations configured almost the same way but with one differnece), consider using YAML anchors.
 [See this blog post](https://blog.daemonl.com/2016/02/yaml.html) for more detail.
 You can define your anchors in the main config section, or add a new section (like SIM, LCFIT, CLASSIFICATION).
 So long as it doesn't match a Pippin keyword for each stage, you'll be fine.
-I recommend `ANCHORS:` or `GLOBAL:` or `DEFAULTS:` at the top of the file, all of those will work.
+I recommend `ANCHORS:` at the top of the file, all of those will work.

 ## FAQ